AndyQ/C64Emulator/README.md

 This is a Commodore C64 emulator based on the Vice 64 emulator (currently v2.3) The Emulator part is based on the app C64 Scene 1.2 (see Credits below).
 Its been fairly stripped back and is more based around my requirements interface wise.
+But it supports a single MFI Controller now (see below)

 ## Installing